6h0st-2cr1pt/ETM_GIS2-main/README.md

 ## License

-This project is licensed under the terms included in the LICENSE file.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+Copyright © 2025 Jonald Sabordo

 ## Note